Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

-Since $L_1$ is an extremal index of $Q$, \cref{extremalflag} tells us that $L_1\setminus d$ is extremal for some $d\in L_1$.
-By the minimality of $l$, we must have that $L_1\setminus d$ is extremal for $P$ as well and in particular, $P_{{L_1}\setminus d}\neq 0$.
-Recall that, for each $t\in [n]$, the Gale minimal and Gale maximal indices of size $t$ of non-zero \Pl coordinates of $P$ and of $Q$ coincide, being $\{i_1,\ldots, i_t\}$ and $\{j_1,\ldots, j_t\}$ respectively.
+For indices of size $1$, the extremal indices are simply the minimal and maximal indices of non-zero \Pl coordinates.
+These are $i_1$ and $j_1$, respectively, for both $P$ and $Q$.
+For larger indices, we argue by contradiction.
+Suppose $l>1$ is minimal such that an extremal index $L_1$ of size $l$ of $Q$ satisfies $P_{L_1}=0$.
+Choose $L_1$ to be the Gale minimal such index.
+Since $L_1$ is an extremal index of $Q$, \Cref{extremalflag} tells us that $L_1\setminus d$ is extremal for some $d\in L_1$.
+By the minimality of $l$, we must have that $P_{{L_1}\setminus d}\neq 0$.
+We will use \Pl relations to derive a contradiction in two stages, first showing $d$ must be suitably large and then showing that such a $d$ cannot satisfy the \Pl equations.

+Recall that, for each $t\in [n]$, the Gale minimal and Gale maximal indices of size $t$ of non-zero \Pl coordinates of $P$ and of $Q$ coincide, being $\{i_1,\ldots, i_t\}$ and $\{j_1,\ldots, j_t\}$, respectively.
 Thus, $L_1$ cannot be either the Gale minimal or the Gale maximal extremal index of size $l$.
-Thus, we know that $L_1$ is of the form $\Xi_{v,w}(L_2)=(L_2\setminus b)\cup c$ for some $c>b$ and some other extremal index $L_2$ which is Gale less than $L_1$.
+Thus, we know that $L_1$ is of the form $\Xi_{v,w}(L_2)=(L_2\setminus b)\cup c$ for some $c>b$ and some other extremal index $L_2$ of $Q$ which is Gale less than $L_1$.
 Moreover, since $L_1$ is not Gale maximal, we claim it is impossible that $b$ is the minimal element of $L_2$.
-If it were, then in the unique path collection with sink set $L_2$, there would be a diagonal path on strand $b$ which becomes left greedy when we construct the unique path collection $C$ with set $L_1$.
-However, the minimality of $b$ would imply that all the paths in $C$ are then left greedy and so $L_1$ is Gale maximal.
+By the characterization of extremal path collections in \Cref{extremunique}, the unique extremal path collection $C$ in $G_{v,w}$ with sink set $L_2$ is a union of diagonal paths and a greedy path collection.
+To construct the extremal path collection $C'$ with set $L_1$, we identify the topmost diagonal path of $C$ which is not already greedy and replace it with a greedy path.
+If $b$ were the minimal element of $L_2$, it would have to be the bottom-most diagonal path in $C$.
+This would imply $C'$ is a greedy path collection, which would in turn mean $L_1$ is Gale maximal.
+Since we assume $L_1$ is not Gale maximal, we must have that $b$ is not the minimal element of $L_2$.